 6. Order The Birthday Favors

 I shared on my Instagram account that I put a lot of thought and emphasis into the birthday favors as it’s my way of thanking the guests for taking time to celebrate the occasion with us.
-Therefore, unhealthy snacks and useless toys are no-no under my purview.
-I would rather splurge a little on birthday favors which would be a useful memento for guests to remember the party by.
+Therefore, unhealthy snacks and useless toys/stationeries are no-no. I would rather splurge a little on birthday favors which would be a useful memento for guests.
 For Dana’s party, we’ve given books, name-labels and stationeries.
-For Buddy’s party, we reckon most parents would still pack some treats or snacks for their toddlers when they head out so I ordered personalised lunch-boxes in the construction theme from Bright Star Kids for each of our guests.
+For Buddy’s party, we reckon most parents would still pack treats or snacks for their toddlers so I ordered personalised lunch-boxes in the construction theme from Bright Star Kids.

 These lunch-boxes are made of very sturdy, BPA-free material (safe for use) and comes in very attractive designs.
 What is impressive is that these lunch-boxes are deep enough to hold an entire apple (or a cupcake).
 Even after I packed in a sandwich, a Milo drink, a fruit, a pack of raisins, it still has room to spare!
 This makes it ideal for school lunches and picnics.
 One advice though: In order for the personalised birthday favors to arrive in time, you need to have a confirmed guest list rather early as time is needed for production and shipping.
 For guests who RSVPed late or last minute, you might need to prepare a separate non-personalised birthday favor for them.
 That being said, these lunch boxes from Bright Star Kids took only about a week to arrive from Australia, talk about efficiency!